 Hospital expenses from an injury accident can quickly mount into the hundreds of thousands of dollars.
 It's not inconceivable that the monetary expenses associated with an Uber accident could in certain cases surpass the $1 million maximum that Uber's insurance policy will cover.
 If that's the case, the passenger could sue the Uber driver in order to attempt to obtain a judgement that is beyond the policy coverage limits.

 This situation is, however, unlikely to come to pass in the vast majority of cases, even when the case is clearly worth more than $1 million, simply because in most cases the driver as an individual will not have substantial assets with which to pay.
+Most Lyft and Uber drivers are just making ends meet.
+They are not rich individuals driving around for their own pleasure.
+Typically suing a Lyft driver or Uber driver won't get you any more money than if you just sued Uber or Lyft alone.

 Uber's insurance policy will not cover the financial cost associated with accidents incurred during crashes when the driver's Uber app is not open and active.
 In such cases the victims can seek compensation from the driver's personal auto insurance.
 However, California only mandates a $15,000 per person minimum liability coverage.
 That could be spent in one day at a hospital if a victim's injuries are severe enough.

 Again, if the driver is underinsured, filing a personal injury case could be the best way to seek compensation above and beyond insurance limits, but only in the minority of cases where the driver has substantial assets.
+Again, you likely won't have much success getting much money from an Uber or Lyft driver.
+However, you owe it to yourself to make sure you consult with an Uber or Lyft accident lawyer to be sure all possible avenues of insurance coverage have been investigated.

 In most cases, an insurance company will come to a reasonable settlement, especially when faced with a strong demand letter and hard evidence (although usually not at first - an appropriate settlement will almost always require some level of negotiation.)